Evaluation of Retrieval-Augmented Generation: A Survey: Conclusion

 \section{Conclusion}

-This survey has systematically explored the complex landscape of evaluating Retrieval-Augmented Generation (RAG) systems, highlighting the multifaceted challenges inherent in assessing their performance.
-Through the proposed \textit{\textbf{RGAR}} analysis framework, we have delineated a structured approach to dissecting the intricacies of RAG evaluations, focusing on the retrieval, generation, and additional requirements that underpin these systems.
-Our comprehensive analysis underscores the necessity for targeted benchmarks that reflect the dynamic interplay between retrieval accuracy and generative quality, as well as the practical considerations crucial for real-world applications.
-By identifying gaps in current methodologies and suggesting future research directions, this survey aims to pave the way for more nuanced, effective, and user-aligned evaluations of RAG systems, ultimately contributing to the advancement of natural language processing technologies that are both intelligent and versatile.
+This survey systematically explores the complexities of evaluating RAG systems, highlighting the challenges in assessing their performance.
+Through the proposed \textit{\lname{}}, we outline a structured approach to analyzing RAG evaluations, focusing on targets, datasets and measures.
+Our analysis emphasizes the need for targeted benchmarks that reflect the dynamic interplay between retrieval accuracy and generative quality and practical considerations for real-world applications.
+By identifying gaps in current methodologies and suggesting future research directions, we aim to contribute to more effective, and user-aligned benchmarks of RAG systems.